Corporate Governance

 Deliberates on compliance-related education/training plans and the status of related initiatives

-In the event of compliance-related misconduct,the details and response measures to be taken shall be reported to the Board of Directors andthe Audit and Supervisory Committee
+In the event of compliance-related misconduct, the Compliance Committee reports the details of the misconduct and the measures taken to the Board of Directors and the Audit and Supervisory Committee

 Risk Management Committee